Czechia (CZ)

 Format, pattern, and checksum algorithm for CZ VAT numbers

 Czech VAT numbers (DIČ - Daňové identifikační číslo) can be 8, 9, or 10 digits, with different validation rules depending on the length.
+Company numbers usually use the 8-digit IČO, while personal numbers are based on rodné číslo without the slash.

 Format vs. Active Validation